dmcqueen/wine-ai/README.md

 # Searching for Wine with Appoximate Nearest Neighbor and Paragraph Vector Embeddings

 Sementic search over 150,000+ wine reviews.
 Using the Vespa implementation of Approximate Nearest Neighbor (ANN) and the Paraphrase pretrained model (paraphrase-MiniLM-L6-v2).
-Using the csv data from Wine Enthusiast a paragraph embedding is produced and stored in the database.
-Queries are also embedded and used to produce close match results on meaning.
+The csv data from Wine Enthusiast is run through the paragraph embedding model to get a tensor that's stored in the database.
+Queries are then turned into tensors and used to produce close match results on their meaning.

 ## Prerequisites